syvjohan/Interpreter/README.md

 FLOAT to INT and STR to STR.
 < and > operators for STR compare the string length.

-undefined datatypes is treated as an INT
+Supported Arithmetic Operators for digits is +, -, /, *
+To append one string after another use + operator.

 RANDOM generates a random number between 0 and 1,

-datatype keywords with lowercases uses in datatype definition for function parameters.
-In all other cases uses upercases. variables and function names can only contains letters.

-Funktion body is initialized in function calls such as LET var = myFunction().
+Function body is initialized in function calls such as LET var = myFunction().
 Supports from zero to std::vector_maxsize arguments in function head.
+OBSERVE that datatypes writes with lowercase letters in function head, elsewhere uppercase. variables and function names can only contains letters.

 Not ending a file with END will cause a crash.